0x6AB3/FlappyBirdAI/README.md

 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features (e.g., implementing a true learning AI), please feel free to open an issue or submit a pull request.

 ## License
-This project is open-source and available under the GNU License.
+This project is open-source and available under the GPL-2.0 License.